tebri11/en-for-designers/10-thesis-digest/index.md

 #### Programs
 - It is also important to present the individual programs that the center offers.
 Posters are the main advertising medium.
-- ASK FAMILY ,,Shall we take daddy with us?"
+- for example: ASK FAMILY ,,Shall we take daddy with us?"
-- ASK SCHOOL ,,Do I have to use a ruler?"
-- ASK KIDS ,,Which color is the right one?"
 - Every headline has a reason, that characterizes his program.
 ![image](3.1.jpg)